-Any regular employee, who is required for jury selection, jury duty, or coroner's inquest or who is subpoenaed to serve as a witness in a court action, not being himself/herself a party to the proceeding), on a day when he/she would normally have worked, will be reimbursed by the Employer to a maximum of ten (10) days, for the difference between the pay received in such duty and his/her regular straight time hourly rate of pay for his/her regularly scheduled hours of work.
+Any regular employee, who is required for jury selection, jury duty, or coroner's inquest or who is subpoenaed to serve as a witness in a court action, not being themself a party to the proceeding), on a day when they would normally have worked, will be reimbursed by the Employer to a maximum of ten (10) days, for the difference between the pay received in such duty and their regular straight-time hourly rate of pay for their regularly scheduled hours of work.
 The employee will be required to furnish proof of performing such service and such duty pay received.